aarikpokras/Gtk3-rb/README.md

 # Gtk3-rb
 Gtk3-rb is a CLI tool that's kind of like zenity.

-It can display GTK+ 3 dialogs in three different methods - An info box, a single-field form, and a two-field form.
+It can display GTK+ 3 dialogs in three different styles - An info box, a single-field form, and a two-field form.
 (I'm still working on it)

 ## Requirements/Installation
 Gtk3-rb requires **ruby**, **gtk3**, and a GTK-compatible desktop environment.